By Liana B. Baker

 Continue Reading Below

 Burns, 52, who was raised in a New York housing project and started her career as an engineering intern at Xerox in 1980, has been charged with bringing a company synonymous with printers and copiers into the digital age.
-These days, she takes every opportunity to remind investors that half of Xerox Corp's
+These days, she takes every opportunity to remind investors that half of Xerox Corp's <XRX.N> revenue comes from its services business.

 At meetings and conferences, she recounts how Xerox manages the E-ZPass electronic tolling system in several states -- thus the stage prop -- advises the New York Mets on ticket sales and manages parking meters for the city of Indianapolis.